 About me

-I’m a Computer Science Master’s student at École Normale Supérieure Paris-Saclay.
-This year, I’m pursuing the MVA (Vision & Learning Master’s degree).
+I’m completing my MSc in Vision & Learning (MVA) at École Normale Supérieure Paris-Saclay.
 My main research interest is technical AI alignment.

 Previously, I was fortunate to complete a research internship at EPFL DLAB under the amazing supervision of Chris Wendler and Bob West.
 My main focus was interpretability, and I worked on a follow-up to the “Do Llamas work in English?” paper.
 Our work was selected as a spotlight presentation at the Mechanistic Interpretability Workshop at ICML 2025.